 These are things that also separate a printing lab from a great printing lab.
 Great printing labs will not even produce these errors in the first place.
 Great labs will not only know the field and be able to talk with you and inform and advise you, but also know their own machines and how to work them to YOUR desired benefit.
 Great labs will have constant, friendly, open and honest dialogue with you every step of the way.
 And, perhaps most importantly, great labs will admit to and cover their own mistakes so you can also feel secure in their service.

 Some might overlook the printing lab they use and think in the end it’s just a small detail that doesn’t make that big of difference in the end; but it does.
-Moreover, attention to detail is what separates the greats from the pros.
-Essentially, it’s the difference between that borderline embarrassing night out with friends at a Karaoke club, and an encore, flawless rendition of Hello (Bohemian Rhapsody) in front of millions at Madison Square Garden.
+Moreover, attention to detail is what separates the 'goods' from the pros (read greats).
+Essentially, it’s the difference between that borderline embarrassing night out with friends at a karaoke club, and an encore, flawless rendition of 'Hello' in front of millions at Madison Square Garden.

 For professional photographers a printing lab is your voice so be sure you choose it wisely.
 It’s your voice, but not your lyrics – not the message or story you’re trying to convey that is, obviously, your captured image itself.
 But instead your voice – the “sound” in which your story emits; the way in which it’s heard; received.
 Don’t settle for scratchy, grainy, off-key.
 After all, wouldn’t you prefer it to sound like Adele?
 I know tens-of-millions of people who would.